adparlor/conduit/README.md

 The only difference between the server and the server-development executable is that server-development runs rackup through rerun.

 This project ofcourse also needs Apache Cassandra to get the data from.
-If you don't already have it installed, I highly suggest using brew
+If you don't already have it installed, I suggest using brew

 ```sh
 $ brew install cassandra